Raideeen/restaurants_inspections_nosql/restaurants_inspections_report_cc2.md

 We have to design a schema that can answer these queries that we'll be running most frequently.
 Two approaches can be taken to design the schema:

+- Multi-table design: Data is split into multiple tables, which can make simple queries more efficient.
+Two tables are created, one for _restaurants_ which will hold all the relevant data about the restaurants, and one for _inspections_ which will hold all the relevant data about the inspection of the said restaurants.
+Since in CQL there is no JOIN operation, if we would like to do queries that require data from both tables, we would need materialized views or create a third table that would hold the data from both tables.

 - Single table design: All data in one table, which can simplify complex and hard queries that need to access both _restaurant_ and _inspection_ data simultaneously.
 However, this approach can make simple queries more complex and less efficient.
-In this approach, the "restaurant" dictionnary is denormalized so that we can access all the data in one table.
+In this approach, the "restaurant" dictionary is denormalized so that we can access all the data in one table.
-- Multi-table design: Data is split into multiple tables, which can make simple queries more efficient.
-Two tables are created, one for _restaurants_ which will hold all the relevent data about the restaurant, and one for _inspections_ which will hold all the relevant data about the inspection of the said restaurant.
-Since in CQL, we can't perform JOINs, we have to perform two queries to get the data we need.
-This approach can make complex and hard queries more complex and less efficient.

 But what if we could have the best of both worlds ?
 We can use a multi-table design for simple queries, and a single table design for complex and hard queries.
 This way, we can have the best performance for all our queries.
 We can also use a materialized view to have the best of both worlds, but we'll have to see if it's necessary.
 NoSQL databases are more of a iterative process than SQL databases, so we'll have to see how our queries perform and adjust our schema accordingly.

 ## 2. Designing the schema

 Let's take a closer look at how our dataset is structured.
 For each row, we can separate the data into two parts: the restaurant data and the inspection data.
 The inspection data hold the date of when the inspection happened, the violation code, a description, a critical flag, a score and a grade.
 While, the restaurant hold some information that aren't directly related to the inspection, like the name, the borough, the building number, the street, the zipcode, the phone number and the cuisine type.
-So it seems reasonable either way to split the data into two tables or to "flatten" the "restaurant" dictionnary into it's elements.
+So it seems reasonable either way to split the data into two tables or to "flatten" the "restaurant" dictionary into it's elements.

 ```json
 [